TheWoodenMan/nps-feedback-ui/README.md

 Much of the code was put together as part of a code along project by Brad Traversy which can be found here: https://github.com/bradtraversy/feedback-app

+Although the backend design and build was done 100% from scratch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts